The National Park Authority has established a Local Access Forum for the North York Moors National Park.

 The primary purpose of the Forum is to provide an opportunity for representatives of users and landowners and other relevant bodies to advise the National Park Authority on the improvement of public access to land in the National Park for the purpose of open-air recreation and the enjoyment of the area.
 This should be done in ways that address social, economic and environmental interests, whilst encouraging and assisting access provision.
 The advice given by the Forum should be of particular local relevance.

 The Local Access Forum has been developed to give a balanced representation of interests and consists of 6 members representing users of rights of way and access land, 6 members representing owners/occupiers of access land and land crossed by rights of way and 4 members representing other interests.
 A list of the the Members is available below.
-You can view the agendas for the Local Access Forum on the meetings and agendas section.
+You can view agendas for the Local Access Forum in the Meetings and Agendas section.

 For further information about the Forum please contact us.